Ragdoll Cats & Ragdoll Cat Breeders

 Potential health issues in Ragdoll Cats

-The Ragdoll is a healthy breed of cat with few health problems.
-There are some conditions that Ragdolls may be at greater risk of developing incuding:
+There are some conditions that Ragdolls may be at greater risk of developing including:

-Feline hypertrophic cardiomyopathy (HCM) - the most common form of heart disease in cats.
+Feline Hypertrophic Cardiomyopathy (HCM) - the most common form of heart disease in cats.
 While HCM can occur in any breed, the genetic mutation that causes the development of HCM in Ragdolls and Maine Coons has been identified and a DNA test is available for these breeds.
-An echocardiogram can also confirm whether a cat has HCM.
+An echocardiogram (an ultrasound of the heart) can also confirm whether a cat has HCM.
 Cats with HCM should be removed from breeding programs.